Celebrate the hues of life: A safe and happy Holi!

-From the littlest munchkins to the oldest teens, everyone will want a piece of the action.
-Must haves range from latest pichkari in the market, to plotting the best way to burst those water balloons and exacting revenge for last year’s dunking.
+From the littlest bubs to the oldest teens, everyone will want a piece of the action.
+The buzz in the air ranges from latest pichkari in the market to plotting the best way to burst those water balloons to get revenge for last year’s dunking!

 The ritual bath: Sigh!
 Remember that merciless scrubbing you endured later?
 Use turmeric and besan to remove the colours from your child’s skin.
-Avoid using soap, as it might be harsh on the skin especially for little ones who have already had a rough day.
+Avoid using soap, as it might be harsh on the skin, especially for little ones who have already had a rough day.

 Be prepared: Keep a list of emergency contacts ready, including those of your paediatrician.

 The feast for all: No festival is complete without food.
 So go ahead and enjoy the goodies.
 Share some with the neighbours as well!

 Note that while most of these rules apply to everyone, toddlers are especially susceptible.
 So keep an eye out for them as you celebrate the gorgeous hues of life at the festival!
 Happy Holi!!